josevidmal/u9-hw-node.js-professional-readme-generator/README.md

 ## Usage

-The application looks like this when it is initialized:
+The application looks like this when it is used:

 ![Professional Readme Generator 1](./assets/images/pro-readme-gen-1.png)

 ![Professional Readme Generator 2](./assets/images/pro-readme-gen-2.png)

+Once the last question is answered the application will create a Sample-README.md file with a similar structure to this one (section contents will change depending on the answers to the prompted questions):

 ![Professional Readme Generator 3](./assets/images/pro-readme-gen-3.png)